sewpafly/post-thumbnail-extras/README.txt

 = Features =

 * Provides a shortcode as a wrapper for the `wp_get_attachment_image` call.
 Allows your posts to quickly change the picture in your posts without wading through HTML (nice if your post-thumbnails change width or height due to a theme change or you have cropped them with another tool -- this will always pull the latest image from wordpress).
+* Includes a hook into the media library to create the above shortcode.
 * Add and manage post thumbnails via the media screen.

 = Future Plans =

-In the future, there will be support for changing the default option, a hook into the media gallery to embed the shortcode via the GUI, and any other neat ideas I can come up with.
+In the future, there will be support for changing the default option, and any other ideas I can come up with.
 Submit any other ideas at https://github.com/sewpafly/post-thumbnail-extras/issues.

 == Installation ==

 = Shortcode =

 Use the shortcode `[pt]` in your posts to quickly embed the featured image as a thumbnail.
 Use the attribute 'size' to change to a different post-thumbnail size (e.g. `[pt size='medium']`).
 You can also use any image in your media gallery if you know the id, by using the `id` attribute (`[pt id='100']`).

+Use the media library to quickly add this shortcode by pressing the "Insert shortcode button".

 = Add/Delete Post Thumbnails =